martiningram/dadvi/README.md

 (see [here](https://www.pymc.io/projects/docs/en/latest/installation.html)) is to run:

 ```
-conda create -c conda-forge -n dadvi "pymc>=5" bambi
+conda create -c conda-forge -n dadvi "pymc=5.6" bambi=0.13.0 python=3.9 "scipy<1.13" "numpy==1.25.2"
 conda activate dadvi
 ```

 Note that `bambi` is optional and only needed for some models.
+Also, the exact version dependencies given here may not have to be followed exactly, but it's safest to keep them, as these are the ones we tested.

 You can then install the package using